effExTeam/SMEFT-EWPO-Higgs/README.md

 1. SMEFT-matching.nb and CoDEx.m : The most general gauge-invariant BSM Lagrangians included in the article are implemented in CoDEx.
 The step-by-step procedure and the SMEFT matching results are present in 'SMEFT-matching.nb'.
 For more information, see [CoDEx](https://github.com/effExTeam/CoDEx-1.0.0).

-2. Parameter-fits.nb and OptEx.m : The SMEFT Wilson coefficients and the EWPO & the Higgs observables are implemented to OptEx (see source [OptEx](https://github.com/FlavorIITG/OptexDocs)), to extract allowed parameter space using inference method based on Bayesian framework.
+2. Parameter-fits.nb and OptEx.m : The SMEFT Wilson coefficients and the EWPO & the Higgs observables are implemented in OptEx (see source [OptEx](https://github.com/FlavorIITG/OptexDocs)), to extract allowed parameter space using inference method based on Bayesian framework.
 We demonstrate the steps to deduce the allowed parameter space (2D posteriors) for example models in 'Parameter-fits.nb'.

 3. 2D-posteriors : We keep all possible 2D posterior plots in this folder, categorizing the plots into six sub-folders for the six classes mentioned in the article.